49 Digital Nomads Statistics 2025: Trends & Salary Data

 On the other hand, 14% of the digital nomads prefer Cafes, while the rest prefer public libraries.

-This was due to the rise in the remote work during the covid-19 pandemic, which eventually led to an increase in the number of digital nomad worldwide.
-Post pandemic still many remote workers preferred to live their lives as digital nomads.
+This was due to the rise in remote work during the COVID-19 pandemic, which eventually led to an increase in the number of digital nomads worldwide.
+Post-pandemic still many remote workers preferred to live their lives as digital nomads.

 Challenges Faced By Digital Nomads